 Brand activation and experiential marketing strategies for 2018

 Brand Activations are a crucial strategy for reaching vast audiences in a relatively short amount of time, usually to a targeted demographic.
 The brand activations sole purpose is to connect with new consumers.
-There is no one way or direct path to which a company has to take in order to launch a successful campaign after all the premise behind the brand activation is that your trying get peoples attention by presenting them with a radically new way to experience your products or brand.
-However, there are strategies that are undeniably proven to work.
+There is no one way or direct path to which a company has to take in order to launch a successful campaign.
+The premise behind the brand activation is trying to get consumer attention.
+We do this by presenting them with a radically new way to experience your products/ brand.
+There are strategies that are undeniably proven to work.
 I’ll break down some of the strategies that we have been a part of over the past few years and share some of our amazing experiences.

 Create a remarkable experiential event